JELCZU/JELCZU/README.md

-Hello, I'm Kamil!👋
+Hello, my name is Kamil!👋

-I a programing enthusiast.
+I'm software developer.
 I value fast learning and achive the goals.
 My persistance is my main characteristic.
 Every problem is my motivation to be better and develop myself.
 At work I put emphasize on good quality and simple but good solutions of problems.

 👉 Enter and check my work.